temporalio/temporal-learning/docs/tutorials/typescript/subscriptions/index.md

 Queries can also be used after the Workflow completes, which is useful if a user unsubscribes but still wants to retrieve information about their subscription.

-Now that you've added the ability to query your Workflow, it's time to add Signals to your Workflow Definition as well to control the flow of your Workflow Execution.
+Now that you've added the ability to query your Workflow, it's time to configure your Workflow Definition so that it may respond to external stimuli such as cancellations or price updates.

-## Control application logic flow
+## Control subscription logic flow

 A Signal is an asynchronous message sent to a running Workflow Execution, allowing you to change its state and control its flow.
 For example, in a subscription Workflow, you can send a Signal to change the subscription period.
 Note that a Signal can only deliver data to a Workflow Execution that has not already closed.